FlipsideCrypto/ethereum-models/models/doc_descriptions/blocks/eth_difficulty.md

 {% docs eth_difficulty %}

-The effort required to mine the block.
+[BETA TABLE] - The effort required to mine the block.

 {% enddocs %}